pygfx/pygfx/docs/transparency.rst

     .. code-block:: js

         // ThreeJS
-        // (put at the end of the transparenct-pass, so no solid objects possible.) m.transparent = true;
+        // (put at the end of the transparency-pass, so no solid objects possible.) m.transparent = true;
         m.renderOrder = 99;